What is Ant?

 Is there a better way than Ant?

 Yes!
 Gearset was specifically designed to replace command line tools like Ant and provide developers with a more powerful, yet easy-to-use tool to manage their releases.
-You can find out more here.
+Ant has also been superseded by the CLI released as part of Salesforce DX.
+You can find out more about how Gearset works with DX here.